elastic/rally/docs/migrate.rst

 --include-filters and --exclude-filters affect all operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Prior to 2.0.3, administrative tasks/operations (see :ref:`operations documentation<track_operations>`) were exempt from filtering and would run regardless of filtering.  ``--include-filters`` and ``--exclude-filters`` flags now can affect all operations in a track.
+Prior to 2.0.3, administrative tasks (see :ref:`operations documentation<track_operations>`) were exempt from filtering and would run regardless of filtering.  ``--include-tasks`` and ``--exclude-tasks`` flags now can affect all operations in a track.
 If you make use of include filters, it is advised to check that all desired operations are listed.

 Migrating to Rally 2.0.1
 ------------------------